hemerajs/hemera/docs/api-versioning.md

 ## On server level

 Imagine a region `eu-west` should only have access to a specific api version.
-You can connect those clients with a different NATS server which exposed a restricted set of services.
-After a certain period of time you can also combine both server to a cluster.
+You can connect the clients with a different NATS server which exposed a restricted set of services.
+After a certain period of time you can combine both server to a cluster.
 This use case is very special but possible.
-You have three options how to deal with versioning.
+You have three options.